 Synopsis of A Right to Die

-Paul Whipple, a black character from the earlier novel Too Many Cooks (1938), whose trust Wolfe had gained against a strong West Virginia atmosphere of prejudice, tells Wolfe that Wolfe has since become his hero.
-And that he has also achieved his dream, stated in the earlier novel, of becoming an anthropologist.
+Paul Whipple, a black character from the earlier novel Too Many Cooks, whose trust Wolfe had gained, tells him that Wolfe has since become his hero.
+And that he has also achieved his dream of becoming an anthropologist.

 While claiming that he is not opposed, in principle at least, to mixed-race couples, Paul Whipple thinks that sensible rich white girls do not fall in love with poor black men.

 Dunbar Whipple is the prime suspect in the murder, and Wolfe agrees to work on his behalf.

-Synopsis taken from https://en.wikipedia.org/wiki/A_Right_to_Die
+Synopsis of A Right to Die taken from https://en.wikipedia.org/wiki/A_Right_to_Die